hellodommy/cs3245-hw/HW3/README.txt

 in your program, and discuss your experiments in general.
 A few paragraphs are usually sufficient.

+Our program indexes the corpus using SPIMI as before in HW2.
+Some modifications were made to keep the term frequency along with the docID in the posting list, and to keep the weighted tf of terms to get the normalised doc length.

+Searching is done using the cosinescore algorithm from Lecture 7, Slide 38. tf-idf is calculated for query and documents, then the score is added to a scores dictionary.
+A max heap of size 10 is used to get the top 10 documents from the scores dictionary, so that the large scores dictionary does not have to be sorted.

+Writing to the result is stopped once we encounter a score of 0 which means that the current document and subsequent ones are not a match and should not be included in the result.

+This ensures that all docIDs within the top 10 are a match.

 == Files included with this submission ==

 List the files in your submission here and provide a short 1 line description of each file.
 Make sure your submission's files are named and formatted correctly.

+index.py - Indexes the corpus using SPIMI search.py - Searches the corpus usiing ranked retrieval data.py - Contains methods that access the dictionary and the respective posting list utility.py - Contains utility function shared by other modules (tokenizer)

 == Statement of individual work ==